haleysong576/hackthenorth/README.md

 This is an issue with ESLint that they haven't fixed.
 I got this error when I switched to a different laptop to work on the project but got fixed by running the above command.

 Thank you for your time, and I hope to hear back from you soon : ) Also, I would appreciate any feedback that you have from this website.
-There’s always room for improvement.

 # Getting Started with Create React App